fermyon/developer/content/spin/rust-components.md

 match `source` field in the component configuration (the `source` field contains the path to the Wasm module, relative to `spin.toml`)

-## Manually creating new projects with Cargo
+## Manually Creating New Projects With Cargo

 The recommended way of creating new Spin projects is by starting from a template.
 This section shows how to  manually create a new project with Cargo.